When you use Blade CLI to create a project, your project’s folder structure,

 articles to see how.

-When using Blade CLI, you must manually edit your project’s component class.
+When using Blade CLI, you’ll have to manually edit your project’s component class.
 Blade CLI gives you the ability to specify the class’s name, but all other contents of the class can only be edited after the class is created.
-See the Creating Modules with Liferay Dev Studio DXP tutorial for further details and important dependency information on component classes.
+See the Creating Modules with Liferay Developer Studio tutorial for further details and important dependency information on component classes.

 Now that you know the basics on creating Liferay projects using